 Our compensation program reinforces the key drivers of success in the Company's business.
 Our financial emphasis is on revenue and operating cash flow.
 We believe these two measures are key measures of long and short term success in our industry.
-We also approve annual individualized objectives for each executive except the CEO.
-We believe that successful execution of key individual objectives helps drive overall corporate goals.
-Compensation for the NEOs has historically included the following:
+Compensation for the NEOs includes the following:

-- · Salaries; - Annual cash incentives which are based, to a large extent, on annual performance of the Company or the operations the individual manages; - Long-term incentives in the form of restricted Common Stock or stock options that vest three years after grant; and - Benefits, including health, life and disability insurance, a 401(K) plan and a supplemental deferred compensation plan.
+- Salaries: - Annual cash incentives which are based, to a large extent, on annual performance of the Company or the operations the individual manages; - Discretionary cash bonus awards in those circumstances where we believe exceptional performance is not adequately rewarded under our Incentive Compensation Program; - Long-term incentives in the form of restricted Common Stock or stock options that vest three years after grant; and - Benefits, including health, life and disability insurance, a 401(K) plan and a supplemental deferred compensation plan.

-A significant amount of NEO compensation is at risk, based on performance criteria.
+Our annual cash incentive programs place a portion of NEO compensation at risk, based on performance criteria.
 In addition, stock options, when granted by us, are inherently performance based because an option only has value if the stock price rises after the option is granted.